Mentorship Code of Conduct

 That decision is entirely between you and your mentorship partner.

 An individual pairing of Mentor and Mentee may prove to be unworkable or unsatisfactory to either or both participants.
 In such a case, and within the first 4 weeks (1 month) of the program, either participant (or both) may request a different ‘partner’ or pairing.
-The Mentoring Program manager will address and resolve the pairing as best possible, with no-fault assigned to either party.
+The Mentorship team will address and resolve the pairing as best possible, with no-fault assigned to either party.
 Should a re-match not be available for that intake, the Mentor or Mentee will be added to a waitlist for the upcoming intake.

 No. Unfortunately, mentoring programs do not qualify for the 35 contact hours requirement.
 The contact hours portion of the PMP application is specifically focused on structured learning programs addressing specific PM knowledge areas in a classroom setting.

-Information shared between the participants within the context of the formal mentoring relationship is considered to be highly confidential and should not be shared outside the relationship without expressed permission from the other participant(s).
+Information shared between the participants within the context of the formal mentoring relationship is considered to be highly confidential and should not be shared outside the relationship without expressed permission from the other partner.

 Participants accept full responsibility for any and all costs incurred as part of the formal relationship, including but not limited to telephone calls, internet data, travel, meals, etc.